Your Guide to the Best Holiday Shopping in Santa Barbara

 Santa Barbara Arts and Crafts Show

-The SB Arts and Crafts Show is open Sundays from 10 am to 6 pm at Cabrillo Blvd.
+The SB Arts and Crafts Show is open on Sundays from 10 am to 6 pm at Cabrillo Blvd.
 You will find fine art and contemporary art pieces and crafts.
 This tradition has been in place since 1965.

 State St. Promenade Market